About This Trip

 Itinerary

-Our customized Solomon Islands liveaboard itinerary reduces open water travel time and focuses on the best snorkeling locations that the location has to offer.
+Our custom Solomon Islands liveaboard itinerary reduces open water travel time and focuses on the best snorkeling locations that the location has to offer.
 Highlights include colorful soft coral walls, abundant schooling reef fish, and productive reef ecosystems that are very snorkel accessible and perfectly suited to our group.
 The guides may change the snorkeling site sequence or selection due to local sea and weather conditions or wildlife sightings.

-Apr 24 or earlier: Arrival
+Apr 24 or earlier: Arrive in Honiara

-Arrive in Honiara, Solomon Islands on Guadalcanal Island.
+Arrive in Honiara, Solomon Islands.

-Apr 25: Embark
+Apr 24: Embark in Honiara

-Apr 26–27: The Russell Islands
+Apr 25–27: The Russell Islands

 The Russell Islands are made up of two scenic volcanic islands, Pavuvu and Mbanika, with rugged terrain and amazing beaches.
 Their numerous deep, sheltered bays are perfect for coral reef growth and offer exceptional snorkeling.
 Explore a variety of fascinating seaward reef environments, including sloping coral gardens and barrier reefs.
 Various whales and dolphins inhabit these waters, including a resident pod of short-finned pilot whales.
 It is a perfect start to your exploration of the remote waters of the Solomon Islands.
 Between snorkels, you can help survey for whales as you travel to new snorkel sites.
 If you want to participate in the cetacean surveys you’ll learn to use our Rapid Ecological Assessment survey techniques.

 Marovo Lagoon is the world’s largest enclosed reef lagoon and earns its World Heritage status from its mix of biologically and culturally significant wonders.
 Its turquoise-blue waters are dotted with hundreds of small islands fringed with sandy beaches and covered by coconut palms and rainforest, making it an idyllic and pristine tropical paradise.
-Spend an exhilarating two full days snorkeling and exploring in this extraordinary lagoon.
-Cetaceans are also frequently sighted in Marovo’s waters, and occasionally orca and dugong.
-We will also arrange a visit with the local communities on the inhabited islands to see the exquisite woodcarvings made by local woodcarvers;
+Spend an exhilarating two full days snorkeling and exploring this extraordinary lagoon.

-May 1- 2: Kolombangara Island
+May 2: Mary Island

-May 3–4: Ghizo Island
+May 3–4: Florida Islands

-May 5: Disembark
+May 5: Disembark in Honiara

 For a detailed itinerary, please email expeditions@oceanicsociety.org